dfs99/SUCSS/README.md

 # SUCSS: Speeding up Cosine Similarity Search

+SUCSS is a python module to perform Cosine Similarity Search over large sets of embeddings.

 Even though Vector Databases do perform Cosine Similarity Search way faster due to the use of more optimized algorithms.
 This repository contains a fast way to compute cosine similarity search using plain